libretro/docs/docs/meta/gsoc-requirements.md

 ## Technical competency

-* Students need to be fluent in C
+* Students need to be fluent in C.
+* Students must have a basic understanding of debugging through tools like gdb, Visual Studio debugger, and/or lldb.
+Concepts like thread safety and memory management must not be foreign to the student.
-* Students need to have an elementary knowledge of Git and know how to collaborate on code through Github
+* Students need to have an elementary knowledge of Git and know how to collaborate on code through Github.

 We recommend reading [this](https://medium.com/@i.oleks/how-to-apply-for-google-summer-of-code-95c1bfcd41a5) great document to get some more tips for GSoC.